 Throughout his career, Cryer has turned in outstanding, eclectic performances in film, television and on stage.
-Cryer won an Emmy Award for Best Supporting Actor in a Comedy Series for his work as Alan Harper and most recently won one for Best Actor in a Comedy Series.
+Cryer has won two Emmy Awards for his portrayal of Alan Harper, most recently as Lead Actor in a Comedy and previously as Supporting Actor in a Comedy, putting him on a short list of actors who have won awards in both categories for the same role.
 Cryer was also nominated for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series for this role.
-The show won The People’s Choice Award for Best New Comedy Series in its debut year as well as Favorite TV Comedy.
+The show won the People’s Choice Award for Best New Comedy Series in its debut year as well as Favorite TV Comedy.
 After making his directorial debut on an episode of TWO AND A HALF MEN during its fourth season, Cryer continues to direct episodes of the show.

 Cryer’s first foray into television was playing the title role in “The Famous Teddy Z,” on the Network.
-He has since starred in “Getting Personal,” PARTNERS and “The Trouble with Normal.”
-In addition, he’s had notable guest starring roles on “The Practice,” “Andy Richter Controls the Universe” and “Mr. Show.”
+He has since starred in “Getting Personal,” “Partners” and “The Trouble with Normal.”
+In addition, he’s had notable guest starring roles in “The Practice,” “Andy Richter Controls the Universe” and “Mr. Show.”

 Initially, Cryer gained attention on the big screen opposite Demi Moore in “No Small Affair,” followed by his iconic performance as an endearing misfit in John Hughes’ “Pretty in Pink.”
 Other film credits include “Hot Shots,” “Hiding Out,” “Shorts” and the indie feature “Weather Girl.”